Weald Country Park

 • BBQs not allowed

-The Wiggly Bush Café usually serves hot and cold drinks, sweet treats, paninis, sausage rolls and snacks from 9.30am to 3.45pm at the weekends, and 10am to 3.30pm during the week.
+The Wiggly Bush Café usually serves hot and cold drinks, sweet treats, paninis and snacks from 9.30am to 3.45pm at the weekends, and 10am to 3.30pm during the week.

 Poor weather and other exceptions may apply.
 We welcome dogs on leads into the café.

-Landscape restoration and woodland works are taking place autumn 2025.
+Exciting landscape restoration and woodland works to boost nature recovery are taking place during winter 2024/25.

 Explore the Weald Heritage Discovery Walking Trail here and discover more about the history of our beautiful landscape.